teodragovic/teodragovic.github.io/source/_posts/2014-02-11-dropping-ie-conditional-classes-and-thinking-fallback-first.markdown

 [Conditional comments](http://msdn.microsoft.com/en-us/library/ms537512.aspx) are used to target specific subsets of Internet Explorer and insert appropriate class on the root element (HTML tag) which then serves as a hook for CSS hacks and overrides.
 Another option is to write separate CSS just for IE and wrap link to the file inside conditional comment so its not loaded otherwise.

-I still use them for displaying banner that alerts users with IE 8 or older that they should update browser to get the best experience possible.
+I still use them for displaying banner for users with IE 8 or older that they should update browser to get the best experience possible.

 ~~~ html
 <!--[if lte IE 8]>